dyhes/zulip/docs/documentation/integrations.md

   integration, including what URLs to use, etc. See [Writing guidelines](#writing-guidelines) for detailed writing guidelines.

-  Zulip's pre-defined Markdown macros can be used for some of these steps.
+  Aloha's pre-defined Markdown macros can be used for some of these steps.
   See [Markdown macros](#markdown-macros) for further details.

 - Make sure you've added your integration to